mrange/fsharpadvent2016/src/perfcollection/README.md

 ### **Seq** performance

 The careful reader notices two **Seq** measurements. **Seq2** contains a modified version of `Seq.upto` that doesn't allocate objects needlessly.
 This improves performance by approximately 4 times and reduces the memory pressure.
-Perhaps becomes an F# PR later.
+It's a bit of challenge to get the semantics of `upto` to be exactly as before but if I succeed this should become an F# PR.

+### **SeqComposer** brings significant performance improvements

 Finally, **SeqComposer** is taken from the PR that seeks to replace **Seq**.
-It improves **Seq** performance by roughly an order of magnitude which is a major improvement. **Nessos.Streams** still performs better for this pipeline though.
+It improves **Seq** performance by roughly an order of magnitude which is a welcome improvement.

+Hope you found this interesting,

 Mårten